idooo/devterm-hobby-project/README.md

 # DevTerm hobby project

 So I bought this amazing device: [DevTerm A-0604](https://www.clockworkpi.com/devterm).
-It has ARM processor and runs a custom version of (Armbian)[https://www.armbian.com/].
+It has a beefy ARM processor and runs a custom version of [Armbian](https://www.armbian.com/).

-It has LightDM + xfce for UI (I think) but it's boring to use this retro-looking device with GUI.
-Let's try to set it up for full entertainment without any GUI environment.
-And store some files / notes here as we go
+It has LightDM + xfce for UI but it's boring to use this retro-looking device with GUI.
+Let's try to set it up for serious business and full entertainment without any GUI - just terminal old school.
+Here I'll be storing some files / notes here as I go

 ![This is an image](./images/devterm.jpg?raw=true)